mongodb/docs/source/reference/mongoexport.rst

-   Use the :option:`--directoryperdb` in conjunction with the corresponding option to :program:`mongod`, which allows :program:`mongoexport` to operate when MongoDB is configured to use an on-disk stores where each database is located in a distinct directory.
+   Use the :option:`--directoryperdb` in conjunction with the corresponding option to :program:`mongod`, which allows :program:`mongoexport` to export data into MongoDB instances that have every database's files saved in discrete directories on the disk.
 This option is only relevant when specifying the :option:`--dbpath` option.

-TODO fix passive voice

 .. option:: --journal